mangatmodi/mail-service/Readme.md

 Gradle provides enough power required for building the package and is among most popular build system in Java world.

 #### Packaging System
-The project is packed into a fat-jar which includes all the non jdk dependency.
+The project is packed into a fat-jar which includes all the non jdk dependencies.
 This jar is further packed into `OpenJDK:11-slim` based docker image.

 #### Programming Language/Platform
 JVM platform and Kotlin was selected simply for my familiarity and preference.
-The code is compiled to `JDK8` to have wider reach as higher versions are still not widely accepted.
-However it is run at `JRE-11` due to major improvements in JVM and GC.
+The code is compiled to `JDK8` bytecode to have wider reach as higher versions are still not widely adopted.
+However it is being run at `JRE-11` due to major improvements in JVM and GC.

 #### Config System
-HOCON config is selected due to it being *typesafe* and more *powerful* than more common plain yaml and json based configs.
+HOCON config is selected due to it being *typesafe* and more *powerful* than plain yaml and json based configs.
 HOCON also uses environment variables.
-Thus many of the properties can be configured at the site by just changing environment variables at the platform.
+Thus many of the properties can be configured at the site by just changing the environment variables platform.

 #### Web Server Framework
-KTor is extremely lightweight framework for writing micro services.
+KTor is an extremely lightweight framework for writing micro services.
 Supports *Netty* for NIO and is very easy to configure.
 It is based on Kotlin coroutines.

 #### RxJava/2
 RxJava/2 implements observer pattern and provides a monadic-like api to easily compose functions(chaining!) and do error handling.
-It itself is un-opinionated on multithreading and provides utils to the developers to configure concurrency.
+It is un-opinionated on multithreading and provides utilities to the developers to configure concurrency.

 #### Vert.x
-Vert.x is another very popular microservice framework based on event-loop model.
-Where it contains `2 x #cpu-cores`.
-However here only Kafka and SMTP clients from vert.x are used.
-Because Ktor though lagging in features provides simpler API.
+Vert.x is another very popular microservice framework based on the event-loop model.
+Where it contains `2 x #cpu-cores` event loops.
+However we here use only Kafka and SMTP clients from vert.x, because Ktor though lagging in features, provides simpler API.

 #### Dependency Injection
-Guice is feature packed DI framework, making it easy provide dependencies.
+Guice is a feature packed DI framework, making it easy to provide dependencies.

 ### Salient Features

-- Coding Style: I tried to keep coding type safe, where maximum issues could be found at the compile time, and used sealed classes(Algebraic Data Type:Sum) and other properties in Kotlin to ensure exhaustiveness.
-Exhaustiveness makes it easier to reason about code and avoid bugs by forcing the developer to handle all the branches.
+- Coding Style: I tried to keep coding type safe, where many issues could be found at the compile time, and used sealed classes(Algebraic Data Type:Sum) and other properties in Kotlin to ensure exhaustiveness.
+Exhaustiveness makes it easier to reason about code and force the developer to handle all the branches.
-- Distributed Log Tracing: Added a rudimentary example on how trace logs across services.
-Send an API request with `X-Request-ID` you could actually see logs logging in both the services with same ID.
+- Distributed Log Tracing: Added a rudimentary example on how to trace logs across services.
+Send an API request with `X-Request-ID` set in the header, you could actually see logs logging in both the services with the same ID.
-- Send Mail Service uses RxChain for executing the logic, but uses custom IO thread pool, with back pressure.
-This prevents blocking event-loop (reading from kafka), but also adds back-pressure to kafka consumer to avoid OOM or too many threads which is the case with the default schedulers in Rx library.
+- Send Mail Service uses RxChain for executing the logic, but uses a custom IO thread pool, with back pressure.
+This prevents blocking the event-loop (reading from kafka), but also adds back-pressure to kafka consumer to avoid OOM or creating too many threads/tasks which is the case with the default schedulers in Rx library.
-- `/health` endpoint is exposed un each service.
+- `/health` endpoint is exposed on each service.
-- Docker images are tagged with commit id.
+- Docker images are tagged with the commit id.

 ### Required Improvements
 The project was highly limited as a POC and several things can be improved.
 Following things come to the mind before similar could be attempted for production.
 1. MDC is by no means a good solution for request tracing.
 It is thread-local and we could have thread switches while serving a request.
 2. The Mail API is not REST compliant as we are not creating any resource.
-We shall actually add a persistence at the backend and job status shall be exposed and updated via an API.
+We shall actually add a persistence at the backend and the job status shall be exposed and updated via an API.
-3. The use of expected exceptions should be avoided.
-Either pattern could be used to capture errors and provides exhaustiveness
+3. The use of known exceptions should be avoided. `Either` pattern could be used to capture errors and provide exhaustiveness
-4. HOCON is hard to configure when every property needs to managed at the platform.
+4. HOCON is hard to configure when every property needs to managed at the site.
 For that Consul or ConfigMap might be a better choice.
-5. Metrics should be collected may be with Micrometer.
-They should exported, either by specifying or writing them into another system like statsd, from where they could be exported into prometheus or infludb
+5. Metrics should be collected, may be with Micrometer.
+They should be exported, either by exposing an endpoint or writing them into another system like statsd, from where they could be exported into prometheus or influxdb
 6. A UI for swagger could be exported.
 7. Overall code quality could still be improved.
-Due to time constraints I have cut some corners like forced change from nullable to non nullable types etc.
+Due to time constraints I have cut some corners like forced change from nullable to non-nullable types etc.